OrangeSpyderMan/inkplate10-weather-cal/README.md

 4. A [Flask](https://flask.palletsprojects.com/en/2.3.x/) server is then started to serve the generated PNG image to the client.
 5. (Optional) The server listens for client logs by subscribing to a MQTT topic using [Mosquitto](https://mosquitto.org/).
 6. Depending on configuration the server will either shutdown, run indefinitely, or shutdown after a certain number of times the image is served.
-7. A cronjob ensures the server is started at the next scheduled wake time of the client.
+7. A cronjob ensures the server is refreshed before the client's configured refresh interval elapses.

 #### Features: